sreshu/MovieAnalysis/README.md

 # Future Scope:
    Create customized filtering method, Research/Dive deep about DNN based approaches.

-   Recommendation on the basis of sentiments presented in the comments.
+   Recommendation on the basis of sentiments presented in the comments, can improvise the similarity score further.